How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 • E.g. She had a thing for croissants.
 They were her fixation food, and she went to the bakery opposite her school for her daily fix.
 She didn’t know why exactly, only that the buttered layers of flaky pastry melted on her tongue.
 Unsurprisingly, they also melted away her worries.

-To do this replace basic nouns, verbs and phrases with these sensory descriptions!
-Reflect on the world and think about what you see, hear, taste, feel or smell.
+Replace basic nouns, verbs and phrases with these sensory descriptions!
 It can help to close your eyes and imagine yourself in the situations your characters can find themselves in.

 Now, let’s change this sentence from telling to showing: